 Meetings were held sporadically until the 1950s, largely due to the devastating impact of World War II.
 However, from 1951 trustee meetings were held annually, eventually moving to twice-yearly.

 On 12th November 1952 Wilfred attended his final Trust meeting and he died four months later.
 His son, Kenneth Southall, became Chairman, followed by Henry Southall, Daphne Maw, Donald Southall and Mark Holtom.
-In addition to those mentioned in our current trustees page, the family members that have served the Trust over the years are as follows (years of service in brackets):
+In addition to those mentioned in our current trustees page, the trustees that have served the Trust in the past are listed in alphabetical order below (years of trustee service in brackets):